DoorDash unveils Dot, autonomous delivery robot for local commerce

 "With more than 10 billion deliveries under our belt, we've learned what works, what doesn't, and what scales," said Ashu Rege, VP and Head of Autonomy at DoorDash Labs.
 "Making autonomous technology work for delivery requires reimagining it from the ground up."

 What makes Dot different is the multi-modal approach.
 DoorDash built it from scratch knowing exactly what their network needs, and they're orchestrating it alongside human Dashers and drones.
-That's the kind of integration that actually makes autonomous delivery work at scale, not just as a novelty.
+This is exactly how micromobility should work—purpose-built robots for specific use cases, not trying to replace humans entirely.

 The all-electric design and smaller footprint mean fewer cars on the road, less congestion, and lower emissions for those quick trips.
-That matters when you're doing millions of deliveries every day.
+That matters when you're doing millions of deliveries every day—from neighborhood taquerias to corner delis to busy restaurant districts like San Francisco's Mission.

 Source: DoorDash